Panoramic Weekly: Ignoring Trump

 Traditionally riskier asset classes seemed to ignore the trade wars, as High Yield (HY) spreads tightened and Emerging Markets (EMs) bond prices and currencies gained.
 The Russian ruble surged almost 4% against the dollar, following the country’s first and unexpected rate hike since 2014.
 The recently-battered Turkish lira added 3% after the central bank also raised rates – 6.25% to 24% – in order to contain the ongoing crisis.
 The currency is still down almost 40% against the dollar so far this year.
-The Brazilian real was also up after a poll showed that far-right and recently-stabbed candidate Bolsonaro now has more chances to win next month’s election.
+The Brazilian real was also up after a poll showed that far-right and recently-stabbed candidate Bolsonaro now has more chances to win next month’s election – click here to read M&G fund manager Claudia Calich’s views on the forthcoming election.
 Other recently-troubled asset classes also strengthened, including Italian government bonds, on hopes that the next government’s budget will be close to European Union limits.
 Traditional safe-havens, such as bunds and the yen, dropped.

 China in Asia – making friends: Chinese officials reiterated this week that they will not use their currency as a trade weapon – read: they will not devalue it in order to keep the country competitive in the export markets.
 As seen on the chart below, more than a weapon, the yuan is becoming a magnet, mostly in Asia: the correlation between the yuan and an average of 9 Asian currencies reached in late June the highest level since at least 2013, and has this year even become positively synched with the yen, after years of trading in opposite directions.
 This happened as the yuan was seen as an EM currency, while Japan’s currency has traditionally behaved as a safe-haven.
 This negative correlation has now changed, given the yuan’s recent stability and also given China’s rising imports from the rest of Asia, making the region’s currencies more attuned.
 Asian partners like trading with each other, and not only because of their proximity: with 2017 annual growth at 5.7%, Asia is the fastest-growing region in the world and the main engine of the world’s economy.
 According to the International Monetary Fund, Asia contributed more than 60% of global growth last year, three-quarters of which come from China and India.